jinantonic/EAD-Lab-4/README.md

 </br>

 ![Sketch](images/2nd-table2.png)
-It allows the users to search for products using multiple search options.
+It also allows the users to search for products using multiple search options by clicking **All** button.

 </br>